arcanstone/DistributedURLShortener/ARCHITECTURE.md

 * Proxy server is essential to route and monitor requests.
 * Each short URL is stored on **two nodes** for redundancy.

-## Partition Tolerance

-* No inter-node communication.
-All communication is from the proxy to database nodes.

 ---

 ## Data Partitioning & Replication